s4um1l/ai6/01_Prompt Engineering and Prototyping Best Practices/README.md

       One evening, a storm swept through, and Tink shielded Whiskers with his metallic body.
 In that moment, Tink realized that true friendship transcended metal and fur.
 They huddled close as the rain poured, and Tink felt a spark of connection that filled his gears with warmth.
       From then on, Tink and Whiskers faced the world together, proving that friendship can flourish in the most unexpected places.
       ```
-    - Aspect Tested: simplify and explain technical concepts for non-technical audiences
     - Evaluation:
         - Elevated from a simple story to a more emotionally resonant narrative with better character development and sensory details.
  4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?